j-river1/Croppie/README.md

 # Folders :open_file_folder:
 - ODK.
 In this folder are the files for the ODK survey installation for taking photos.
 - CODE.
 This folder contains all script used for detection beans of coffee
--
+- IMG  Reference Images

 # Links
--- Como instalar y utilizar LabelImg.  https://www.youtube.com/watch?v=qQad6-grXsw&t=21s
+- How to install and use LabelImgg.  https://www.youtube.com/watch?v=qQad6-grXsw&t=21s